HCS/HB 835 - This act modifies provisions relating to utilities.

 Currently, water corporations with more than 1,000 customers are required to use a competitive bidding process for no less than 10% of the corporation's external expenditures for planned infrastructure projects on the water corporation's distribution system.
 Under this act, such competitive bidding process shall be used for 20% of the corporation's external expenditures for such projects.

-This provision is identical to a provision contained in the perfected SS/SB 44 (2021).
+This provision is identical to a provision contained in the truly agreed HCS/SS/SB 44 (2021).

 NUCLEAR CLEAN POWER ACT (Section 393.1250):